 Europe is known for its pop-up Christmas markets.
 And when that first market stall appears, it immediately feels like the festive season has begun.

-Barcelona will be covered in great Christmas markets selling traditional goodies throughout the month of December, with plants, decorations, gifts and food available from little tables decorated with Christmas lights.
+Barcelona will be covered in great Christmas markets selling traditional goodies throughout December, with plants, decorations, gifts, and food available from little tables decorated with Christmas lights.

 La Fira de Santa Llúcia

 Arguably the most famous Christmas market in Barcelona, La Fira de Santa Llúcia is located directly in front of the Barcelona Cathedral (Avenida de la Catedral).
 The square, Plaza Nova, has ample space for the stalls and is filled with twinkling Christmas lights.

 The first historical mention of the fair being held in this location is in 1786, which means it’s celebrating its 237th year!

 While it was originally a one-day event to honour Saint Lucia, whose day is celebrated on December 13, the fair gradually grew into the big, festive, market that you will find in Barcelona today.
 They proudly announce that even in 1860, when Barcelona was beset with a terrible case of yellow fever, the Christmas fair went ahead.

 What to buy: all things artisan and handmade – Nativity figurines, musical instruments, plants, jewellery, and other pretty gifts to take home for family and friends.

 Other activities: various activities are happening (see more here), including music, dancing and activities for kids.
 Look out for the traditional parade of the “gegants”, or giants, which will be carried around the Gothic Quarter.

 There are so many delicious, comfort foods in Catalonia to keep you warm on a cold winter day.
 We’ve selected three dishes to look out for on local menus.